 Researcher:- Henry Lancaster

 Mobile penetration is relatively low by regional standards.
 The regulator was slow to issue 3G licences, while LTE licensees did not launch services until September 2016.
 Coverage obligations, together with investments made in the intervening months, suggest that LTE will be extended rapidly in coming years, and will go far to deliver mobile broadband to rural areas as per the UTS program.
 There is intensifying price competition between the three MNOs – Algerie Telecom’s Mobilis, Orascom’s Djezzy, and Wataniya’s Ooredoo Algeria.
-Together with increases in taxes on voice and data services, this competition has had a negative effect on operator revenue.
+Together with increases in tax on voice and data services, this competition has had a negative effect on operator revenue.

 Development of Algeria’s fixed-line broadband market has long been hampered by the limited reach of the fixed-line network and the capability of the infrastructure to provide broadband services.
 This created an environment which encouraged alternative operators to invest in fixed-wireless accesses.
 The provision of LTE by all three MNOs has done much to ensure the availability of mobile internet access across the country.

 Companies mentioned in this report:

-Algerie Telecom (Mobilis), Optimum Telecom Algerie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo), Djaweb, EEPAD, Swan Informatique, IcosNet, Smart link Communication, Algérie Télécom, Lacom
+Algérie Télécom (Mobilis), Lacom, Optimum Telecom Algerie (Djezzy), Wataniya Telecom (Nedjema, Ooredoo), Djaweb, EEPAD, Swan Informatique, IcosNet, Smart link Communication